 Separate names with a comma.

-Discussion in 'Industry News, Press Releases, & Current Events' started by JessicaRuth, Apr 8, 2014.
+Discussion in 'Automotive News, Press Releases, and Events' started by JessicaRuth, Apr 8, 2014.

 You never cease to amaze, Yago!
 You are a riddle, wrapped in a mystery, inside an accent...

 Tesla's response is a schooling, I'd go on but I'll leave it at that.

 "Another issue was that the car's fuse blew on numerous occasions.
 Each time, our engineers explored all possible explanations and were never able to find anything wrong with the car.
 Still, just to be sure, we replaced several parts that could have been related to the alleged problem – all at no expense to the customer.
 When the fuse kept blowing despite the new parts, and faced with no diagnosis showing anything wrong with the car, the engineers were moved to consider the possibility that the fuse had been tampered with.
 After investigating, they determined that the car's front trunk had been opened immediately before the fuse failure on each of these occasions.
 (The fuse is accessed through the front trunk.)
 Ultimately, Tesla service applied non-tamper tape to the fuse switch.
 From that point on, the fuse performed flawlessly."